TheRustyPickle/Telecounter/README.md

 # Telecounter
-A GUI for counting messages in Telegram Groups from users Created for personal use and to make my life easier
+A GUI created with PyQt5 for counting messages in Telegram Groups from users.
+This was created for personal use and to make my life easier

 <h4> How to run</h4>

 Download the executable from latest release.
-Tested on Windows and Arch Linux
+Tested only on Windows and Arch Linux.

 The GUI logo was taken randomly from google.
 I do not own or created the logo.
 You are free to change the logo to your desiring but the filename must remain logo.png

 <h4>What is a session in the GUI?</h4>

 The GUI uses Telethon library.
 It automatically creates a session file that saves the necessary data to automatically log in again each time you run it.
 All data are saved locally.
-All action are done by Telegram API
+All action are done by Telegram API.
+It is asked to never share the session file/s with anyone

 <h4>What is KPI ID?</h4>